 I’m not a natural cocktail-smith but I just about get away with it.
 So it was an absolute delight when we invited 16 professional mixologists from some of the top bars in London to invent their own one-of-a-kind cocktails.
 Our friend Alex Fatho-Bland commissioned each of these craftspeople to create a cocktail based on an endangered animal.
 The results were spectacular and I’d encourage you to seek them out..
 Not only are each of these great cocktails entirely unique but all proceeds from the Find Your Spirit Animal Auction went to the WWF charity.

 If you’re experimenting with cocktails then the miniatures auction is a great place to stock up on store-cupboard essentials as well as highly gadgetised equipment.

 Here’s my quick five tips of what the budding mixologist should bid on at auction:

-- Search the word ‘cocktail’ in a live memorabilia auction and you’ll find all manner of cocktail shakers, jiggers, strainers, decanters and glasses.
+- The Search Is On – Search the word ‘cocktail’ in a live memorabilia auction and you’ll find all manner of cocktail shakers, jiggers, strainers, decanters and glasses